heattard/geo-python/source/course-info/learning-goals.rst

 ==============

 During the Geo-Python course you will learn the basics of programming and scientific data analysis in the Python programming language.
 This course will also teach you several skills related to open science.
-Each week you will learn new skills building upon the content of the previous weeks.
+In each topic you will learn new skills building upon the content of the previous topics.

-After each week of the course, students will be able to:
+After each topic of the course, students will be able to:

-Week one
+Topic one
 --------

 * Understand tools we are using during this course